HoloArchivists/tslazer/README.md

 ### Tslazer
 This is a program to download Twitter Spaces from the command line.

-**Note**: If you would like extended functionality, please use the 'twtiter-space-overhaul' branch.

 ### Features
 - Video Generation
     - You can generate a generate a playable video by using the `-gv` or `--generatevideo` argument in conjunction with a space id/user id/screen name